UN Security Council fails to condemn attack on Libya migrant centre

 The proposed statement would have called on warring sides to "immediately de-escalate the situation and commit to a ceasefire".

-The government of national accord, based in Tripoli, said Haftar's forces were responsible for the strike on the detention centre.
+The government of national accord, based in Tripoli, said Haftar's militia were responsible for the strike on the detention centre.

 A US State Department statement released in Washington earlier condemned the "abhorrent" air strike but did not call for a ceasefire.